OpenTreeOfLife/reference-taxonomy/doc/scripting.md

 ## Surgery

-Whenever doing surgery please leave a pointer (i.e. a URL) to some evidence or source of evidence for the correctness of the change.
-If this doesn't go in as the source information in a newTaxon() call, put it in a comment.
+Whenever making ad hoc modifications to the taxonomy please leave a pointer (i.e. a URL) to some evidence or source of evidence for the correctness of the change.
+If the evidence doesn't go in as the source information in a newTaxon() call, put it in a comment in the script file.
 (Probably the evidence should be an argument to the various surgery commands; maybe later.)

 Add a new taxon as a daughter of a given one: (would be used with newTaxon)